kalsan/compony/README.md

   - `content` replaces the content and `add_content` inserts some, but for actions the insertion is called `action`.
   - Every DSL call, in particular nested ones, should be able to insert and/or override a precise call in the parent class.
 Override behavior should be made consistent across the entire Compony DSL.
 For instance, it makes no sense that `add_content` uses an index while `action` uses `before` with a keyword.
   - Instead of `skip_...` methods, `remove_...` should be implemented.
 This allows yet another level of classes to re-add properties.
 Skipping should be kept for options given via the constructor.
+  - Change resourceful hooks as follows:
+    - Verb DSL hooks still take precedence over global hooks, but if given, they MUST provide a block.
+    - If global hooks are present, they will be executed in every verb.
 - At this point, I haven't gotten into Turbo Streams and Turbo Frames.
 It would be interesting to exend Compony such it also makes writing applications using these features much easier.
 - Feasibility:
   - The feasibility framework does not yet enforce prevention, but only has effects on buttons.
 Actions should be structured more explicitely such that prevention becomes as tight as authorization.